zoyamariam2001/zoyamariam2001.github.io/index.md

 - Creating a site for a bakery using HTML, CSS, JavaScript, Bootstrap, jQuery, SQL & PHP.

 ## *Certifications:*
-1. [Technical Support Fundamentals- Google, Coursera](https://drive.google.com/file/d/1ESpupQqaNYqaP46O3yDQCQwVM9FsuuX_/view?usp=sharing) : This course trained me in the fundamentals of IT.
+1. [Google Technical Support Fundamentals- Coursera](https://drive.google.com/file/d/1ESpupQqaNYqaP46O3yDQCQwVM9FsuuX_/view?usp=sharing) : This course trained me in the fundamentals of IT.
 I learned about various topics such as Digital Logic, Computer Architecture, Operating Systems, Networking, Software and Troubleshooting.
 2. [Google Cloud Program](https://drive.google.com/file/d/13dai3YoXk-r8aYjlL2sGucm6LICgTZmm/view?usp=sharing) : This program was organized by GDSC and here I learnt about Google Cloud.
 I earned badges for various accomplishments such as deploying to Kubernetes, building & securing networks, & creating & managing cloud resources.
 Here is a link to [my profile on Qwiklabs](https://www.cloudskillsboost.google/public_profiles/e7bdf1ec-8203-44af-b087-fb36aaa8d691) so you can see all of them.
 3. [Full Stack Web Development Using PHP](https://drive.google.com/file/d/1AYHbcZuZJ2Sractt_jSQWSsDmRp7UzVt/view?usp=sharing) : Through this course, I learned about HTML, CSS, JavaScript, jQuery, Bootstrap, SQL, MySQL and PHP.
 4. [Runner-Up In Batch For Making A Project For Web Development Course](https://drive.google.com/file/d/1AYiaaBIu-YmW1e8mY3BEK1GTLKlsOh4l/view?usp=sharing) : I made a website similar to Internshala, implementing various programming languages and came in second place in a batch of 40 students.